redis/redis-doc/commands/script-debug.md

 * `!SYNC`.
 Enable blocking synchronous debugging of Lua scripts (saves changes to data).
 * `NO`.
 Disables scripts debug mode.

+For more information about `EVAL` scripts please refer to [Inroduction to Eval Scripts](/topics/evalintro)

 @return

 @simple-string-reply: `OK`.